-While federal action and safety requirements can address part of the problem, state laws have a direct impact on promoting safer behavior by drivers and occupants.
-Unfortunately, as demonstrated by this report, far too many highway safety laws are lacking across the nation.
+While federal action and safety requirements are necessary to solve the problem, state laws have a direct impact on promoting safer behavior by drivers and occupants as well as on upgrading traffic safety infrastructure.
+Unfortunately, as demonstrated by this report, numerous state highway safety laws are lacking or missing across the nation.

-In 2017:
+In 2019:

-- 37,133 people were killed in motor vehicle crashes a 1.8% decrease from the previous year.
-This marginal decrease follows two years of increases. - Automobile crashes remain a leading cause of death for Americans age five to 34. - Almost half (47%) of passenger vehicle occupants killed were unrestrained. - A total of 5,172 motorcyclists died, amounting to 14% of all crash fatalities. - 1,147 children aged 14 and younger were killed in motor vehicle crashes, including 267 children age four through seven and 248 children age two and younger. - Crashes involving young drivers (age 15 20) resulted in 4,750 fatalities, accounting for almost 13% of all crash deaths. - There were 10,874 fatalities in crashes involving a drunk driver. - In crashes involving a distracted driver, 3,166 people were killed.
+- 36,096 people were killed in motor vehicle crashes.
+Further, 2,740,000 people were injured.
+Automobile crashes remain a leading cause of death for people in the United States. - Almost half (47%) of passenger vehicle occupants killed were unrestrained. - 5.014 motorcyclists were killed, amounting to nearly 14% of all crash fatalities. - 1,053 children aged 14 and younger were killed in motor vehicle crashes, including 270 children aged four through seven and 184 children aged two and younger. - Crashes involving young drivers (age 15 20) resulted in 4,356 fatalities. - There were 10,142 fatalities in crashes involving a drunk driver. - In crashes involving a distracted driver, 3,142 people were killed a nearly 10% increase from 2018...

-An additional 406 laws need to be adopted in all states and DC to fully meet Advocates' recommended optimal safety laws in this report.
+An additional 390 laws need to be adopted across all states and DC to fully meet Advocates' recommendations in this report.